""

 2

-Special Topics courses may count for either track, or no track, depending on Topic.
+Special Topics courses may count for either concentration, or no concentration, depending on Topic.
 Consult the advisor for this major to determine eligibility of JOURN 475 to meet a major requirement.

 3

-Students planning to complete both tracks should consult with the undergraduate academic advisor about course availability and planning.
+Students planning to complete both concentrations should consult with the undergraduate academic advisor about course availability and planning.

 • 2.000 GPA in all JOURN and all major courses